ajschumacher/ajschumacher.github.io/20150220-80_percent_definitions/index.md

 -----

+What is this “cloud computing”?

 -----

 ![computers you can't see](cloud_power_translated.jpg)

 -----

+“The cloud” is computers you can't see.
+Like the internet?
+Yes.
+Exactly like the internet.

+It's nice to be able to use computers you can't see and have them do clever things, but fundamentally it's just computers.

 Here the substitution is really helpful in having intelligent thoughts about this claim.
 What power do you have, mystery man?
 It could be the power to easily use more computers whenever he wants to.
 But also, often somebody owns the cloud computers and somebody else uses them; which side are you on, mystery man?
 Do you have power because you're selling cloud computing, or using it?